InformaticsMatters/docker-fragnet-test/README.md

     s3://im-fragnet/extract/combination/xchem_combi_sample_2021_02/

-This dataset consists of a combination of the xchem libraries and a sample of 500,000 chemspace vendor molecules.
-It has:
+This dataset consists of a combination of data from the Diamond Light Source [XChem] fragment screening libraries and a sample of 500,000 [ChemSpace] molecules.
+The graph has...

 -   1796195 nodes
 -   6532060 relationships (edges)

-These values can be confirmed once the graph is running with the following cypher commands: -

-    match (n:F2) return count (n);
-    match (n:F2)-[r:FRAG]->() return count (r);

-The sample graph database contains the following **Node Labels**, **Relationship Types** and **Property keys**: -
+The resultant graph contains the following **Node Labels**, **Relationship Types** and **Property keys**: -

 ![Graph](screenshot-from-neo4j.png "Graph")